 Adventure travelers will have plenty of stories to tell after a visit to Florida’s Historic Coast.
 Put these activities on your “must conquer” list.

-- Kayak the ocean and rivers through “real Florida” with St. Augustine EcoTours or Ripple Effect EcoTours.
+- Kayak the ocean and rivers through “real Florida” with professional guides from Anastasia Water Sportss, Kayak St. Augustine, St. Augustine EcoTours or Ripple Effect EcoTours.

 - Reel in the big one on one of several deep sea charter fishing boats

 - Climb 219 stairs to the top of the St. Augustine Lighthouse

 - Soar over the city in an beautiful 1935 "model" Waco biplane